dnotes/sveltecms/package/README.md

-## Pre-install: Setup SvelteKit with version 1.0.x

-You can create a SvelteKit app as you usually would.

-* `npm create svelte`

-SvelteCMS will require some additional tinkering if you are not using TypeScript.
-Therefore, it is easiest to choose TypeScript syntax for your SvelteKit app.

-* *select the option* :  `Yes, using TypeScript syntax`

 ## Installation

-Install SvelteCMS into your SvelteKit app using the package manager of your choice:
+Create a SvelteCMS project using the package manager of your choice:

-`npm install sveltecms`
+`npm create sveltecms`

-SvelteCMS uses an npm postinstall script to copy a few files into your repository, including config files and routes for the admin interface and content display.
-If you are installing SvelteCMS with the `--ignore-scripts` flag, you can run the script manually from the command line:

-`node ./node_modules/sveltecms/scripts/postinstall.js`

 ### Recommended: Setup YAML for configuration